ibm-cloud-docs/vpc/bs_snapshots_create.md

    | Optional configurations | Cross-region snapshot copy.
 Select Copy Snapshot to a different region.
 Click **Create**.|
    {: caption="Selections for creating a snapshot" caption-side="bottom"}

 3. Click **Create**.
 You're returned to the screen that you started from.
 Messages are displayed while the snapshot is being created and when it's ready, the snapshot is displayed in the list of snapshots.
-For more information, see [View snapshot details in the UI](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=ui#snapshots-vpc-view-snapshot-ui).
+For more information, see [View snapshot details in the console](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=ui#snapshots-vpc-view-snapshot-ui).

 If you're not ready to order yet or just looking for pricing information, you can add the information that you see in the side panel to an Estimate.
 For more information about how this feature works, see [Estimating your costs](/docs/account?topic=account-cost).
 {: tip}

-## Enabling fast restore snapshot clones in the UI
+## Enabling fast restore snapshot clones in the console
 {: #frsnapshots-vpc-create-ui}
 {: ui}